ibm-cloud-docs/codeengine/troubleshoot-app.md

 # Troubleshooting tips for apps
 {: #troubleshoot-apps}

-Use the troubleshooting tips to learn how to troubleshoot {{site.data.keyword.codeengineshort}} apps.
+Use the troubleshooting tips to learn how to troubleshoot {{site.data.keyword.codeenginefull}} applications.
 {: shortdesc}

 ## Why is my app create failing?